hamba/avro/README.md

 ## Go Version Support

 This library supports the last two versions of Go.
-While the minimum Go version is not guarantee to increase along side Go, it may jump from time to time to support additional features.
+While the minimum Go version is not guaranteed to increase along side Go, it may jump from time to time to support additional features.
 This will be not be considered a breaking change.

 ## Who uses hamba/avro?